EasySaveOrganization/EasySave/README.md

 # EasySave
-Cesi ecole d'ingenieur.
+Cesi ecole d'ingenieur. :)

 # Introduction :
 EasySave is an innovative software designed to provide a reliable and intuitive backup solution.
 The application allows you to create, delete, and modify backup jobs effectively and securely.

 # Team Member :
-- C�me Trisse
+- Côme Trisse
 - Valentin Girod
 - Malek Nasri
-- Rapha�l Attal
+- Raphael Attal

 # Technologies :
 The application is written in C# and utilizes .NET Core to ensure optimal performance and broad compatibility.
 The design follows the Model-View-ViewModel (MVVM) architecture, making the code more maintainable and the application more scalable.